Atlanta Gay Men's Chorus: History

 In 2001, a quartet from the AGMC performed the national anthem at an Atlanta Braves home game, and in 2002, the entire chorus returned to do the same.
 Mayor Shirley Franklin issued a proclamation declaring that day, June 5, 2002, as "Atlanta Gay Men's Chorus Day" in the City of Atlanta.
 The AGMC is the only openly gay performing arts organization to perform the national anthem at an Atlanta Braves game.
-Now you can see the AGMC performing the National Anthem each year at the Atlanta Hawks games, including for their Atlanta Hawks Pride Night.
+The AGMC continues to perform the National Anthem each year at the Atlanta Hawks games, including for their Atlanta Hawks Pride Night; and the Atlanta United FC Games for their annual Pride Night.

 On December 20, 2013, the Atlanta Gay Men's Chorus became the first openly gay group to be invited to and perform at the Georgia State Capitol building.
 The performance was coordinated by Artistic Director Kevin Robison and Georgia State Rep. Karla Drenner.
 Ms. Drenner and other local dignitaries also attended the performance.

 On March 12, 2014, the Georgia House of Representatives passed Resolution HR 1787 commending the Atlanta Gay Men's Chorus for its legacy and hard work.
 Representative Karla Drenner championed the Resolution through the House.
 The Resolution passed the House on the very day that the AGMC performed in the Rotunda of the Georgia State Capitol.

+In the summer of 2023, a group of about 30 members from the AGMC performed in Bologna, Italy for the Various Voices European Choir Festival, from June 14–18, 2023.
+They two performances: they first performed on June 16, 2023 at the MAMbo - Modern Art Museum of Bologna under the direction of Donald Milton III.
+They also presented a selection of music on June 17, 2023, at the Teatro Arena del Sole, in The Leo de Berardinis Hall for an audience of over 450 people from other choruses from around the world.

 Artistic Directors

-Current Artistic Director

 Donald Milton, III is the AGMC's current Artistic Director.
-He joined the Atlanta Gay Men’s Chorus in January 2018, bringing an impressive background in conducting, music education and music administration.
-Milton also serves as the full time Director of Music at the Unitarian Universalist Congregation of Atlanta (UUCA), the largest UU congregation in the Southeast.
-Active in the Atlanta music scene, he has served as the executive director of the Atlanta Master Chorale, artistic director of the DeKalb Choral Guild, founder and artistic director of Lux Atlanta, and founder of Sky Punch, a company that produces sing-alongs, concerts and other interactive community music events.

-Milton has extensive experience as an educator, including teaching general music at an alternative school for emotionally impaired youth.
-He is an active choral clinician, guest conductor, lecturer and performer.
-He studied at the University of Michigan School of Music, with concentrations in education, conducting and vocal pedagogy.